fbpx

 Routines for children

 Ultimately you don’t want your home to feel like a military camp, so establish routines positively.
 Sometimes children require explanations as to why they must do certain things.
-While parenting needs you to be stern sometimes, maintain a healthy balance between pushing them to settle in a routine and enjoying the activities.
+While parenting needs you to be stern sometimes, and maintain a healthy balance between pushing them to settle into a routine and enjoying the activities.
 It’s much easier to enforce habits when there’s no rebellion.
 You know your family and what they respond to, so use this knowledge to create a schedule that benefits everybody in your home.

 Check out